EduVault/core/notes.md

 sudo chown root:root /swapfile sudo chmod 0600 /swapfile

-apt install gcc # if you run into an error using screen
+sudo apt install gcc # if you run into an error using screen

+# install
+npm run inst

+# change the react app build to --max_old_space_size=1024

 # build and run not in detached first to check logs and manually test
 npm run start:production:logs